rainlab/pages-plugin/README.md

 ## Managing static pages

 Static pages are managed on the Pages tab of the Static Pages plugin.
 Static pages have three required parameters - **Title**, **URL** and **Layout**.
 The URL is generated automatically when the Title is entered, but it could be changed manually.
 URLs must start with the forward slash character.
 The Layout drop-down allows to select a layout created with the CMS.
-Only layouts that host the `staticPage` component are displayed in the drop-down.
+Only layouts that include the `staticPage` component are displayed in the drop-down.

 ![image](https://raw.githubusercontent.com/rainlab/pages-plugin/master/docs/images/static-page.png) {.img-responsive .frame}